-What's a good price on a Used 2006 Maserati GranSport?
+What's a good price for a New 2006 Maserati GranSport?

-Which used 2006 Maserati GranSports are available in my area?
+Which 2006 Maserati GranSports are available in my area?

 Shop Edmunds' car, SUV, and truck listings of over 6 million vehicles to find a cheap new, used, or certified pre-owned (CPO) 2006 Maserati GranSport for sale near.
-Simply research the type of car you're interested in and then select a used car from our massive database to find cheap prew-owned vehicles for sale near you.
-Once you have identified a used vehicle you're interested in, check the Carfax and Autocheck vehicle history reports, read dealer reviews, and find out what other owners paid for the Used 2006 Maserati GranSport.
+Simply research the type of car you're interested in and then select a car from our massive database to find cheap vehicles for sale near you.
+Once you have identified a used vehicle you're interested in, check the AutoCheck vehicle history reports, read dealer reviews, and find out what other owners paid for the 2006 Maserati GranSport.

-Can't find a used 2006 Maserati GranSports you want in your area?
+Can't find a new 2006 Maserati GranSports you want in your area?
 Consider a broader search.

-Find a used Maserati GranSport for sale - 4 great deals out of 5 listings starting at $16,631.
+Find a new Maserati GranSport for sale - 1 great deals out of 12 listings starting at $20,369.

-Find a used certified pre-owned Maserati for sale - 9 great deals out of 13 listings starting at $22,955.
+Find a new Maserati for sale - 9 great deals out of 18 listings starting at $23,900.